wting/dotvim/README.md

 For more info, refer to the [Command-T plugin page](http://www.vim.org/scripts/script.php?script_id=3025).

+An alternative to Command-T that does not require any additional support is [CtrlP][ctrlp], written entirely in VimL.

 ### CSApprox

-If you cannot load custom color schemes or are get this error message:
+If vim cannot load color schemes or shows this message:

     CSApprox needs gui support - not loading.
     See :help |csapprox-+gui| for possible workarounds.
     Press ENTER or type command to continue

-Plugin requires vim to be built with +gui.
+Then the CSApprox plugin requires vim to be built with +gui support.
 Depending on the distro, please install one of the following packages: `vim-enhanced`, `vim-gtk`, `vim-gnome`.

 Enjoy!